sebspion/reqs/draft-selander-lake-reqs.md

 These properties need to be considered in the context of the use of an existing CoAP/OSCORE stack in the targeted networks and technologies.
 Some properties are difficult to evaluate for a given protocol, for example, because they depend on the radio conditions or other simultaneous network traffic.
 Additionally, these properties are not independent.
 Therefore the properties listed here should be taken as input for identifying plausible protocol metrics that can be more easily measured and compared between protocols.

 Per 'bytes on the wire', it is desirable for the AKE messages to fit into the MTU size of these protocols; and if not possible, within as few frames as possible, since using multiple MTUs can have significant costs in terms of time and power.
+Note that the MTU size depends on radio technology and its characteristics, including data rates, number of hops, etc. Example benchmarks are given further down in this section.

 Per 'time', it is desirable for the AKE message exchange(s) to complete in a reasonable amount of time, both for a single uncongested exchange and when multiple exchanges are running in an interleaved fashion, like e.g. in a "network formation" setting when multiple devices connect for the first time.
 This latency may not be a linear function depending on congestion and the specific radio technology used.
 As these are relatively low data rate networks, the latency contribution due to computation is in general not expected to be dominant.